jasonLaster/emily/src/bios/mary-barzee-flores.md

 Mary Barzee Flores is a dedicated public servant running for Congress to fight for Miami's working families.
 Mary’s father, a World War II veteran who managed a local fish and tackle store, and her mother, a registered nurse who was an Air Force officer in the Korean War, raised Mary and her brother and sister just outside of Little Havana, and all three siblings attended Miami-Dade public schools.

-- She started working at the age of 15, one year after her father passed away, and worked as a dishwasher, a maid, a cook, and a bartender as a young woman to help her family make ends meet.
+She started working at the age of 15, one year after her father passed away, and worked as a dishwasher, a maid, a cook, and a bartender as a young woman to help her family make ends meet.
 Mary worked her way through the University of Miami and went on to the University of Miami School of Law — beginning her lifelong passion for service and justice.

-- She served in the federal Office of the Public Defender in Miami for twelve years.
+> She served in the federal Office of the Public Defender in Miami for twelve years.
 In 2002, Mary stepped up to run for an open seat as a Florida Circuit Court Judge.

-After nearly eight years on the Circuit Court, Mary retired and went into private practice until just a few years later, when President Obama nominated her for a judgeship on the U.S. District Court — but Senator Marco Rubio, citing two small donations she made to the ACLU and to EMILY’s List in the 1990s, blocked her getting a fair hearing in the Senate judiciary committee, much less a vote.
-This experience only deepened Mary’s commitment to her community, and she is running for Congress to make their voices heard in Washington.
+After nearly eight years on the Circuit Court, Mary retired and went into private practice until just a few years later, when _President Obama nominated her for a judgeship on the U.S. District Court_ — but Senator Marco Rubio, citing two small donations she made to the ACLU and to EMILY’s List in the 1990s, blocked her getting a fair hearing in the Senate judiciary committee, much less a vote.

 Mary and her husband, Hector, live in Coral Gables, and are the proud parents of two children.

 <Video id="9Mx0U6j0SEE" />